mithril-security/blindbox/docs/docs/concepts/ecosystem.md

 	<font size="3">
 	All the technical terms surrounding confidential computing can be confusing.
 You'll see people referring to **secure enclaves**, preaching **TEEs** and suddenly switching to **Confidential Containers**.

-	+ **Enclaves**: Intel SGX was the first in the space so their *enclave* terminology stuck.
-But not all everything that calls itself an enclave is actually an enclave (for example, AWS Nitro 'Enclaves' work very differently from Intel SGX).
-This is why we think *enclave* might end up being the winner terminology to popularize those technologies at a higher level.
+	+ **Enclaves**: Intel SGX was the first in the space so their terminology, **secure enclaves** stuck.
+But not all everything that calls itself an enclave is *actually* an enclave the way Intel meant them.
+For example, AWS Nitro 'Enclaves' function very differently from Intel SGX.
+This trend is however why we think 'enclave' might end up being the winner terminology to popularize those technologies at a higher level.

 	+ **Confidential VMs**: